-I recently made the trip to NYC for a friend's wedding, and Stella and I decided to make a trip out of it.
+I recently made the trip to NYC for a friend’s wedding, and I decided to make a trip out of it.

-Because we made a trip of it, I proposed a mission: do a Ramen Tour in NYC - find all the hot spots, chow down on a bowl or two, and move onto the next one.
+Because I made a trip of it, I gave myself a mission: do a Ramen Tour in NYC - find all the hot spots, chow down on a bowl or two, and move onto the next one.

 In reality, eating a bowl of ramen for every meal (or for whatever time you’ve chosen to have a bowl) gets tiring really quickly, especially in the sweltering heat of NYC that we faced.

-That said, we still managed to go to six different places scattered around the city over the four days that we were there.
+That said, I still managed to go to six different places scattered around the city over the four days that I was there.

 Thicker broth, decent flavours, and it gets better when you mix in the miso paste.
 However, the noodles were pretty meh, and the portions of the pork were on the weak side.

-Ippudo is a very popular place, and we arrived right at opening time, and we were still third in line on a Friday for lunch.
+Ippudo is a very popular place, and I arrived right at opening time, and I was still third in line on a Friday for lunch.